Kobayashi2501/navier-stokes-global-regularity/README.md

 Contributions via [Issues](https://github.com/Kobayashi2501/navier-stokes-global-regularity/issues) or PRs are welcome.

-📫 Interested in endorsing this work for first-time submission to arXiv (math.AP or math.DS)?
-Please get in touch via email or GitHub.
+📫 Interested in endorsing this work for arXiv (math.AP or math.DS)?
+Please reach out via GitHub or email.

 ---